Louisiana Financial Assistance Programs.

 Louisiana Dental Care

 A few dozen clinics specialize in providing free or reduced priced dental care.
 People of all income can get help with cleanings and other needs.
-More on Louisiana dental clinics.
+More on Louisiana free dental clinics.

 Crisis Assistance and Social Services

-Low income families with children, seniors, and disabled have access to a number of government funded resources and emergency assistance programs.
+Low income families with children, seniors, and disabled have access to a number of government assistance funded resources and emergency assistance programs.
 Get help with child care costs, energy bills, housing, medical assistance, and much more.
 Read more Louisiana public assistance.

 Day and Child Care in Louisiana